developer-program/engineering-track/docs/software-designs/design-principles.md

 }
 ```

-Another common example is that `Square` cannot extend the class `Rectangle`.
-Why do you think this is so?

-### ISP
+### Interface Segregation Principle (ISP)

 _Clients should not be forced to depend upon interfaces that they do not use._

+There is no true interfaces in JavaScript, only in TypeScript.
+But we can interpret this ISP rule as: if another module depends on this module, is there something that the other module does not need?

+In other words, am I forcing the other module to have a certain logic?

-The above example for bicycle also breaks ISP, bicycle if takes an interface of vehicles would be for to implement the method of `topUpFuel()`
+The above example for bicycle also breaks ISP, if we consider that an interface of vehicles would be to implement the method of `topUpFuel()`

 ```javascript
 class Bicycle extends Vehicle {